 Saint Raphael Campus Expands to Include Neuroscience Center and Bed Tower

-Yale New Haven Hospital—a leader in stroke prevention and care—is expanding its Saint Raphael campus with a new Neuroscience Center to serve patients with movement and other neurodegenerative disorders.
+Yale New Haven Health—a leader in stroke prevention and care—is expanding its Saint Raphael campus with a new Neuroscience Center to serve patients with movement and other neurodegenerative disorders.
 The 505,000 SF project will add space for 204 inpatient beds while decanting portions of the existing East Pavilion, which was built in 1953 and includes over 300 patient beds.
 As part of the project, the Orchard Street Garage will be demolished and two new interconnected parking garages will be constructed to replace the existing garage and surface lot.

 Working in collaboration with architects Shepley Bulfinch and hospital administrators, we are designing a series of open spaces for the new Neuroscience Center and expanded Orchard Street Garage.
 Offering a variety of seating and gathering areas for staff and patients, the new center includes a shared pedestrian/vehicular courtyard for drop-off and entry and an outdoor café terrace that creates a shaded, contemplative setting for respite.
 The center’s fourth-floor healing garden serves an important therapeutic role and includes an accessible, looping path that reveals unique experiences as patients meander through the undulating landforms in the dappled shade garden.
 A fountain feature flows from the granite-edged landform, splashing into a pool below, contributing to the soothing, healing atmosphere.